|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

-Ideally, aim to be chunked down enough to avoid a misunderstanding but chunked up enough that it flows pleasantly.
-With children this can be a little tricky.
+Parenting--Speaking with children can be a little tricky.
 Since they are relatively inexperienced they may need to have things explained in greater detail.
 However, they may want to be treated as adults and may get annoyed when you start telling them precisely what to do.
 Too little explanation and they put away the toys when you wanted the laundry folded.
 Too much explanation and you may create unnecessary friction.

 This can also be true with a new employee or a worker.
+We wanted to paint one of the rooms pink.
 I remember a house painter we hired who chose a particularly dark, ugly shade of pink for a pattern in one of our rooms.
 Well..we asked for "pink" and "pink" is what we got.